egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 |Id|Text|50|
 |Language1|Text|50|
 |Language2|Text|50|

-`    `3.
-Fill Tag field with your Form Name
+3. Fill Tag field with your Form Name

-`    `4.
-Fill Id Field with your Label  name
+4. Fill Id Field with your Label  name

-`    `5.
-Fill Language1 field with your first language translation
+5. Fill Language1 field with your first language translation

-`    `6.
-Fill Language2  field with your second  language translation and so on , you can add many

-`         `languages as you like , no limitation !
+6. Fill Language2 field with your second language translation and so on , you can add many languages as you like , no limitation !

 **Note:**